gitlabhq/omnibus-gitlab/doc/update/gitlab_11_changes.md

 ## Upgrade prerequisites
-For successfully upgrading to GitLab 11.0, users need to satisfy following requirements
+For successfully upgrading to GitLab 11.0, users need to satisfy following
+requirements:

 1. Users should be running latest version in the 10.x series.
 At the time of writing this documentation, it is GitLab 10.8.5.

-2. The configurations that were deprecated (list below) in the 10.x series have been now removed.
+1. The configurations that were deprecated (list below) in the 10.x series have been now removed.
 Users needs to remove them from `/etc/gitlab/gitlab.rb`.
 Then run `gitlab-ctl reconfigure` to apply the configuration changes.

 If either of the above requirements are not satisfied, upgrade process will